What are hazardous chemicals?

 All chemicals must be labelled correctly to allow proper identification of the substance.
 As of 01 January 2012, Australia adopted the Globally Harmonised System of Classification and Labelling of Chemicals (GHS) under the Work health and safety laws.
 GHS is now fully implemented from 01 January 2017 and all chemical labelling and safety information must follow these guidelines.

-As a general guide, labels must be written clearly and in full English, using the full name of the substances (no abbreviation) and following the requirements of the WHS Regulations, and detailed within the Code of Practice Labelling of workplace hazardous chemicals.
+As a general guide, labels must be written clearly and in full English, using the full name of the substances (no abbreviation) and following the requirements of the WHS Regulations, and detailed within the Code of Practice Labeling of workplace hazardous chemicals.

 - written in English